 The University welcomes students interested in attending day or evening classes on a part-time basis (11 semester hours or fewer) and provides pre-admission counseling and academic advising as well as other services to meet part-time students’ needs.
-To obtain an application form, please click here, print out the form, complete it, and mail it to the address on the form.

 Students are encouraged to consult with the Office of Admission about transfer of credit from other colleges and the possibility of earning advanced credit through CLEP examinations.
 Adults, 21 or older, who through personal study and effort may have developed the knowledge, understanding, and skills normally associated with certain college-level courses, may be permitted to earn up to 30 semester hours of credit on the basis of high achievement on the General and/or Subject tests administered by the College Entrance Examination Board in its College Level Examination Program (CLEP).
 The amount of credit granted will depend on the tests taken, the scores achieved, the degree program to be pursued, and the major field.
 Earned CLEP credit does not convert to letter grades and does not apply toward graduation honors.
 Students planning to take CLEP tests should consult the Office of Admission or their academic advisor.
 CLEP exams may not be used to fulfill the last 30 semester hours of credit.

 Students transferring from community colleges or other universities must meet the requirements specified for transfer admission.
 After notification of admission, transfer students are sent a list of all courses accepted and the corresponding number of credits awarded.